javarb/notes/sessions/2018/october/Session_15.md

 <https://spring.io/guides/gs/serving-web-content/>
 <https://www.baeldung.com/spring-request-response-body>

 An example to work with HTML inside Spring is using JSP.
-This is very hard to work with, is very strict and not good error tracking: https://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/view.html
+This is very hard to work with, is very strict and not good for error tracking: https://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/view.html

 While this is possible to serve frontend content, the aproach of separate interests must be followed, since this allow more flexibility and portability.
-So instead to use a full stack application in a box, we can delegate an API to do the logic tasks while we can use whatever view enging or framework or technology we want to use/access the API.
+So instead to use a full stack application in a box, we can delegate an API to do the logic tasks while we can use whatever view engine or framework we want in order to access the API.

-This is not the same that microservices, is just to separate the view from the API logic.
+This is not the same as microservices, is just to separate the view from the API logic.

-This is neither the same that Progressive Web Apps (PWA), since in these kind of applications, the content is being loaded and served from the browser self, so even without an internet connection, the application can work and serve content that has been already downloaded and sync when a connection is available.
-By the other side, in the API approach, a network connection is mandatory for the correct operation of the API's and its components.
+This is neither the same as Progressive Web Apps (PWA), since in these kind of applications, the content is being loaded and served from the browser self, so even without an internet connection, the application works and can serve the content has been already loaded and sync when a internet connection is available again.
+By the other side, in the API approach, a network connection is mandatory for the correct operation of the API and its components.

 In the API approach, one of the things to have present is that APIs are decoupled from the view.
 So we can use and switch them between different platforms.
 Some usual components to achieve this approach are: